 2014 – today

 In 2013, the new holding company put its stock up for sale and began a partnership with shareholders.
-This entailed expanding the scope of the company and rebranding.
+This entailed expanding the company’s scope and rebranding.
 Burlington’s main message today is embracing difference.

 All of the company’s customers are very diverse, differing in views, skin color, beliefs, and lifestyles.
 The company welcomes diversity and tries to cater to all tastes.
 The idea of benevolence, tolerance, and caring is reflected in the logo by the lighter color of the inscription.
-And the support for diversity is expressed by the fact that the inscription “coat factory” was removed from the logo, allowing the company to leave history behind and start a new stage of development.
+And the support for diversity is evident in the removal of the inscription “coat factory” from the logo, allowing the company to leave history behind and enter a new stage of development.
 After all, Burlington has long offered customers much more.

 Font and Colors